-For the most part, these arise from more advanced forms of trying to deceive Google, so hopefully you will never encounter them.
-Here is a brief list of those other types:
+For the most part, these arise from more advanced forms of trying to deceive Google, so hopefully you will never encounter these.

-- User Generated Spam: You might get this message if you are accepting user generated content (UGC) on your site, and you aren’t carefully moderating it.
+- User-Generated Spam: You might get this message if you are accepting user generated content (UGC) on your site, and you aren’t carefully moderating it.
 UGC is a great way to add unique content to your site, but you should only do it if you are actively screening out bad submissions.

 - Unnatural Links from Your Site: If you appear to be selling links to other publishers with a goal of providing them SEO benefit in return for money, Google may spot that you’re doing this and give you this message.

-- Hacked Site: This is Google trying to flag you that you have a problem because a third party has hacked the code for your web site.
+- Hacked Site: This is Google trying to flag you that you have a problem because a third party has hacked the code for your website.
 The best way to keep this problem from happening is to be ruthless about keeping all the software involved in publishing your site up to date.